 Java objects.
 It relieves programmer from manual handling of persistent

-data, hence reducing the development time and maintenance cost.
+data, hence reducing the development time and maintenance cost. - Database caching

 With JDBC, caching is maintained by hand-coding.